joesimmonsIT/Virtual-Machines-WND-LNX-/README.md

 <img src="https://i.imgur.com/mldlnqP.png"/>
 </p>
 <p>
-Select the "create" button in the middle of the page.
+Select the "Create" button in the middle of the page.
 </p>
 <br />